amanjaiswalofficial/journey-in-golang/17_a_tour_of_go_notes/notes_3.md

 ```

 Here, even though the method Scale is a receiver on a pointer of Vertex, `v` and `&v` both are accepted as valid pointer receiver for Scale() method.

+### Choosing pointer receivers

+Reasons to use pointer reciever over value receiver

+1.The method modifies the actual value and not its copy.
+2.Avoid copying value on each method call, which can be expensive on large structs.